CodyBrewer/certified-kubernetes-administrator-course/README.md

 # Certified Kubernetes Administrator (CKA) Course

-These are notes from the [Certified Kubernetes Administrator Course](https://kodekloud.com/courses/certified-kubernetes-administrator-cka/) hosted on KodeKloud.
+My personal notes from following along with this course can be found in the [my-notes](my-notes) directory.

+The rest of this README is from the original course repository.

 # Sections